 Easily stressed by busy schedules

-Similarly with the earlier HSP trait of having to do work on short time, HSP’s also tend to get stressed with having a lot of work to do in their day.
+Similarly, with the earlier HSP trait of having to do work in a short time, HSP’s also tend to get stressed with having a lot of work to do in their day.
 One site described that they can often feel burned out with their jobs more easily.

 How do you know if you’re a Highly Sensitive Person?